natheril/TechnicalTestXBIM/README.md

 # TechnicalTestXBIM

-<p style="color:red">All that needs to be done is open the solution in Visual Studio, and run it.
-Send requests to the 'localhost' to get information via the web api (e.g. GET http://localhost:56181/webapi/getrooms)</p>
+All that needs to be done is open the solution in Visual Studio, and run it.
+Send requests to the 'localhost' to get information via the web api (e.g. GET http://localhost:56181/webapi/getrooms)

 The structure of the code is straight-forward: